 Eating out is fraught with anxiety, and it’s difficult for the gluten-free community to trust restaurants to get it right.

-I’m not willing to give up my love of eating out, traveling, and being with friends.
+I’m unwilling to give up my love of eating out, traveling, and being with friends.
 Every social occasion revolves around food, and I refuse to let my “disability” get in the way of enjoying life.

 Is Nima Sensor Accurate?